Best baking books

 Best for new twists on classics

 This modern collection from 2016 Great British Bake Off quarter-finalist Benjamina is a breath of fresh air, putting a new spin on classics with the addition of fragrant spices, citrus and floral flavours.
 Find recipes such as masala chai carrot cake, hot chocolate & halva pudding and earl grey & blueberry teacakes.
+Her follow up book in 2022, A Good Day to Bake, continues this theme with yet more unique inspiration.

 Must-try recipe: honey loaf with sweet dukkah